 A mule is less like likely to come down with an ailment caused by either insects, poor feed, or stress.
 Of course, we should never purposely subject our animals to things that will cause them harm (such as poor quality feed), but there are times when it is unavoidable if you are hundreds of miles into backcountry or desert.

 Mules are also very sure-footed because of their small, narrow, but very strong hooves, making them perfect for packing and riding in rocky mountain terrain.
-Take a look at this link to see incredible videos of mules climbing rocks: https://youtu.be/ZizkPQevAbw A mule has a tendency to watch where every footstep falls, and also tends to place his hind feet in exactly the same place as his front when he walks, making him an ideal choice for travelling in rocky country.
+Take a look at this link to see incredible videos of mules climbing rocks: https://youtu.be/ZizkPQevAbw A mule has a tendency to watch where every footstep falls, and also tends to place his hind feet in exactly the same place as his front when he walks, making him an ideal choice for traveling in rocky country.

 Mules are also highly intelligent.
 It is this intelligence that, unfortunately, makes most people unable to work with them successfully.
 However, if you choose to learn from a successful mule trainer, you just might find yourself liking mule training even better than horse training!
 Especially in mountain country, many (though certainly not all) mules are able to think through sketchy situations so as not to get injured or killed, making them very reliable and safe to ride in an area where a horse would be more likely to panic and get hurt.